MANIFESTO! A DIFFERENT HISTORY OF PHOTOGRAPHY

 ISBN: 978-3-86930-765-7

-The most radical statements about photography were made by the photographers themselves.
-The avant-gardes of the 20th century were accompanied by editorial coups de théâtre: programmatic books, magazines and radio broadcasts calling for the medium to be used to perceive the world differently and to transform it.
-The struggle over tasks, the "right" use of photography and its own aesthetic can be traced back to William Henry Fox Talbot and other pioneers.
-Today, it continues in photo blogs and Internet platforms.
-This book is a discursive journey through the history of photography.
-It's not the images that take center stage here, but the programmatic texts in which artists fight for their conception of the medium.
-This carefully designed publication features the original texts in their typographic rhetoric, complemented by English and German translations.
-They take the reader back to the vehemently provocative debate over the conception of this modern medium.
+The most radical statements about photography have come from photographers themselves.
+The avant-garde movements of the 20th century were accompanied by editorial masterstrokes: programmatic books, journals, and radio programs calling for a different way of perceiving the world through the medium and for its transformation.
+The struggle over the medium’s purpose, its “proper” use, and its distinct aesthetic dates back to William Henry Fox Talbot and other pioneers.
+Today, it continues in photography blogs and online platforms.
+This book is intended as a discursive journey through the history of photography.
+It is not the images that take center stage here, but the programmatic texts in which artists fight for their conception of the medium.
+In this carefully designed publication, one can thus see the original texts in their typographic rhetoric, supplemented by translations into English and German.
+They transport the reader back to the vehement and provocative debate over the conception of this medium of modernity.

 Published by Steidl, 2014